siglearn/siglearn.github.io/README.md

 To learn more about our SIG, read our short [write-up on our SIG on Learning, Education, and HCI][writeup] (accepted to CHI 2019).

-# Get involved!

-Are you a researcher, professional, educator, or caring human interested in how we interact with technology in the learning contexts?
-Then find out more and/or getting involved!

-Attend our SIG at CHI '19 ([CHI schedule](https://chi2019.acm.org/for-attendees/full-schedule-of-events/)).

-Reach out to [Benji Xie](http://benjixie.com) (PhD student, Univ of Washington) on Twitter ([@benjixie](https://twitter.com/benjixie)) or by email (bxie@uw.edu).

 # Schedule for SIG at CHI '19
 _Coming soon!_

 # Organizers
-We are faculty, researchers, and students from eight universities from three countries with diverse perspectives on learning, education, and HCI.
+We are faculty, researchers, and students from eight universities from four countries with diverse perspectives on learning, education, and HCI.
 - Benjamin Xie (Univ. of Washington)
 - Erik Harpstead (Carnegie Mellon University)
 - Betsy DiSalvo (Georgia Institute of Technology)